 2. Keep your patients:

 In Step 1, a total of five “reminder” calls/letters go out in your own name, in Step 2 about five more “collection” letters go out under the name of medical debt collection agency.
-Patients makes payment directly to the doctor’s office.
+Patients make payment directly to the doctor’s office.

 If a patient has not paid after sending Collection Letters or if it has been over 180 days since the payment is due, we recommend transferring the account for intensive collections ( Step 3 – Collection Calls service).
-In this step, a medical debt collection agency will get paid only when your patient makes payment, otherwise there is no charge.
+In this step, a medical debt collection agency will get paid only when your patient makes the payment, otherwise, there is no charge.

 3. No one likes to pay for services.

 Accept the fact, people pay straight up in cash for groceries, diapers, cigarettes, alcohol, restaurant bills etc. because they are getting a physical product in exchange for money.
-After getting a medical or dental treatment, a patient walks away with pretty much nothing.
-Willingness to pay for services goes down as the time passes by.
-It further becomes a lower priority if other kind of bills like auto-loan are also outstanding for your patient.
+After getting medical or dental treatment, a patient walks away with pretty much nothing.
+Willingness to pay for services goes down as time passes by.
+It further becomes a lower priority if other types of bills like auto-loan are also outstanding for your patient.
 With collection agency in the middle, it creates a sense of responsibility and fear in your patient’s mind, increasing your chances to get paid.